Gluten-free Oatmeal Raisin Cookies

 Dried fruit was a staple back in the early pioneer days because fresh fruit was hard to transport out to the frontier.
 Raisins would have been one of the many fruits that got stocked in the chuckwagon!
 I haven’t come across a heritage oatmeal raisin cookie recipe, but I did come across some other heritage recipes that used raisins, including bread pudding, ‘spotted pup’ (sweetened rice), pork cake, and mincemeat.

-As a modern pioneer, I just made sure I used wholesome, simple ingredients to make these cookies with.
-Gluten-free oats and grain-free cassava flour are both anti-inflammatory.
-Coconut sugar is a natural sugar that is low on the glycemic index.
+As a modern pioneer, I just make sure I use wholesome, simple ingredients to make these cookies with.
+Gluten-free oats and gluten-free all-purpose flour ensure that these cookies are free from gluten.
+Coconut sugar and maple sugar are natural sugars that are lower on the glycemic index.
 Organic, grass-fed butter is easier to digest and more nutritious than any other kind of butter.
-Maple syrup is another natural sweetener that takes the place of unhealthy corn syrup in this cookie recipe.

 Aside from containing pioneer ingredients that are both simple and wholesome, these cookies are also made to be allergy-friendly!
 These oatmeal raisin cookies are….